 Make sure to use your locks to secure the wheels of your bike too.
 You can also go for a smart lock that you can control using an app installed on your smartphone.
 With a smart lock, you will get alerted when your bike is in motion, and you can even track its current location or the direction where it is headed.
 Some locks are coupled with alarms, while others emit a smelly gas when tampered with.

 3) Secure your wheels and seat

 Another security measure that you can employ is to swap your quick-release seats and wheel skewers with the type that require keys.
 In this way, thieves will have a difficult time trying to steal your bike.
-The reason behind this is that most bikes now come with a quick-release mechanism to make it easy for you to dismantle your bike when you need to load them in your car.
-Nevertheless, if you don’t frequently remove your wheels and seat, then a quick release skewer won’t be necessary.
+The reason behind this is that most bikes now come with a quick-release mechanism to make it easy for you to dismantle your bike when you need to load it in your car.
+Nevertheless, if you don’t frequently remove your wheels and seat, then a quick-release skewer won’t be necessary.